 If you’re on municipal water, here are some things you can do:

 Get a copy of your local water quality report.
 You can usually do this by googling the name of your city, your state and “water quality report.”
-The Environmental Working Group also has good tool that can pull your report and help you better understand what the most concerning aspects are.
+Clearly Filtered also has helpful tool that can pull your report and help you better understand what the most concerning aspects are.

 However, though this report will give you some helpful information, keep in mind that prescription drugs and many “chemicals of emerging concern” are unregulated by the EPA, so they’re not usually listed on water quality reports.